darkweak/souin/README.md

 ## Project description
 Souin is a new cache system suitable for every reverse-proxy.
 It will be placed on top of your current reverse-proxy whether it's Apache, Nginx or Traefik.
 Since it's written in go, it can be deployed on any server and thanks to the docker integration, it will be easy to install on top of a Swarm, or a kubernetes instance.
-It's RFC compatible, supporting Vary, request coalescing and other specifications related to the [RFC-7234](https://tools.ietf.org/html/rfc7234)
+It's RFC compatible, supporting Vary, request coalescing and other specifications related to the [RFC-7234](https://tools.ietf.org/html/rfc7234).
-It also supports the [Cache-Status HTTP response header](https://httpwg.org/http-extensions/draft-ietf-httpbis-cache-header.html)
+It also supports the [Cache-Status HTTP response header](https://httpwg.org/http-extensions/draft-ietf-httpbis-cache-header.html) and the YKey group such as Varnish.

 ## Disclaimer
 If you need redis or other custom cache providers, you have to use the fully-featured version.
 You can read the documentation, on [the fully-featured branch](https://github.com/Darkweak/Souin/tree/full-version) to understand the specific parts.